 6 Steps to a Successful Money Talk with Your Mate

 OK, so you've decided that it's time to get your financial house in order.
 You're probably thinking that you don't even know where to start.
 But like any trip, if you want to get somewhere specific you have to travel with a preplanned route in mind.
 If our goal here is to gain control of our family finances, we'll need an organized plan of action.

-Recently, the Dollar Stretcher mail box has been full of questions from families that want to control their financial future.
+The Dollar Stretcher gets a lot of questions from families that want to control their financial future.
 Some are looking for ways to ease a transition to a one income lifestyle.
 Others are concerned that they may have to survive a corporate downsizing.
-Beginning with this column we'll be looking at how to address these issues.
+We look for ways people can address these issues.
 Today we'll look at the overall plan.
 In future articles we'll examine each area in more detail.

 First, You'll need to assemble a basic budget.
 Oh no!
 There's that scary word: budget!
 It's up to you whether you choose to be scared or not.
 But if you want to gain control of your finances there's no more efficient and adequate tool to do the job.

 Budgets are really pretty simple if you strip them down to their basics.
 A budget is just a record of your income and expenses by category.
 You'll need to keep a 'planned' budget and then compare your 'actual' figures to your plan.
 No magic here, just simple math and record keeping.